There is something so simple and comforting about a good roast chicken.

 Sprinkle the chicken liberally with salt and pepper, and also on the inside.
 Again, be careful with cross contamination.
 If you have a lemon, as I did, cut it in half and place it inside the chicken.
 If you want to use chili powder, sprinkle about a teaspoon all over the chicken.
 Next, take a cup of water and pour it in the bottom of the pan.
 Because the heat is so high, the chicken might smoke a bit from the fat hitting the pan and you can prevent that with the water.

 When the oven is heated, into the oven the pan goes.
 Set the timer for 30 minutes.
 You can take a peek, and if there is any smoking, add a little bit more water to the bottom of the pan.
 You should hear the chicken sizzling.
 The heat is high and should be browning the skin in this phase.

-Now, turn the heat down to 350 degrees F and set the timer for one hour.
-Once the initial roasting has been done, you can sit back and relax.
+Once the 30 minutes is up, turn the heat down to 350 degrees F and set the timer for one hour.
 After the hour take the chicken out of the oven, place it on the stove and cover it with foil for at least 15 minutes.
 This gives the chicken time to rest and reabsorb the juices.
 A little known, but otherwise important step for making the chicken taste its best.